Photonsters/PhotonFileValidator/README.md

 During load, it will translate each layer to an image and check you file for overhangs and unsupported areas.
 The application will update status information so you can follow the process.

 When the load is done, it will show layer 0, which is the first layer the printer will print.
-If will also show if the model extends beyond the border or have islands.
+It will also show if the model extends beyond the border or have islands.

 ## Save the file
 If you want to try printing the file with other settings, select the save button.
 In the save dialog you will be able to change the file name, the normal exposure time, the off time, the bottom layers count and the bottom layer exposure time.